Yale-BIM/f21-assignments/assignment-1/README.md

 ## Introduction
-This assignment will provide you practical experience with the [tf](ros.org/wiki/tf) ROS package and the [MoveIt!
-Motion Planning Framework](https://moveit.ros.org/).
-You will also practice a bit of math and geometry, e.g., to transform points across coordinate frames.
+This assignment will provide you practical experience with the [tf](ros.org/wiki/tf) ROS package, the pinhole camera model, and inverse kinematics.
+You will also practice a bit of geometry, e.g., to transform points across coordinate frames.

 #### System Requirements
 As for the first assignment, you should have access to a computer with `Ubuntu 16.04` and `ROS Kinetic` to complete the homework.